 As a claimant, you will distinguish between at least two categories of opposition arguments: (1) those that the other side have already made and are likely to repeat in their opening submissions; and (2) new arguments that the opponent is either likely to raise for the first time, or that it seems to have overlooked so far but may still raise.
 The analysis of whether and how to anticipate these arguments in your own opening submission is similar to our discussion of weaknesses.

 Arguments that you are fairly certain the other side will raise, if they are of any import to the case, should be anticipated and addressed.
 This will allow you to put them into their proper context and define the framework in which they are discussed.
 It also gives you the opportunity to display confidence: you are not shying away from engaging with the other side’s arguments directly and decisively.

 Your job is both easier and more difficult if you represent the respondent.
-It is easier because you do not have to make a decision in advance of whether to address every single argument; it is more difficult because you will have to make that decision on the spot, immediately after the claimant has presented its opening submission.
+It is easier because you do not have to make a decision in advance of whether to address every single argument: you can first listen to the claimant; but it is more difficult because you will have to ultimately make that decision on the spot, immediately after the claimant has presented its opening submission.

 Responding to the opposition’s opening submission

 In some cases, although this seems to happen less and less, the parties are given the opportunity to make rebuttal statements in a second round of opening submissions.
 These are often severely restricted in terms of available time.
 Here, you will be short and to the point, and address the major points you need to rebut one by one.
-It is therefore advisable to take good notes during the other side’s presentation, and you will typically be permitted a short recess to prepare your rebuttal.
+Many counsel waste the opportunity of an oral rebuttal by addressing points that are not material to the outcome of the case.
+Choose carefully, based on the notes you will have taken during the other side’s presentation.
+If needed, ask for a short recess to prepare your rebuttal.